ctsilva/ctsilva.github.io/_pages/portfolio.md

 author_profile: true
 ---

-Although I started as a mathematician, I am most passionate for developing software systems.
-I am particularly interested in systems with a strong interaction component.
+Although I started as a mathematician, I have a passion for developing software systems.
+I am particularly interested in systems that involve human interaction.

 Current Projects